pospolitaki/translations/README.md

 After this you have to merge newly translated messages from the `fresh-es.json` into previously translated messages in the `es.json`.<br>
 In this point you may have two scenarios:

-1. add to `es.json` new messages only (new by `id` value) and preserve it from overriding messages with already existing `ids` but new `value` (e.g. if translations for message with corresponding `id` was changed in `fresh-es.json` recently).
+1. add to `es.json` new messages only (new by `id` value) and preserve from overriding messages with already existing `ids` but with a new `value` (e.g. if translations for message with corresponding `id` was changed in `fresh-es.json` recently).
-2. to update all messages despite of the fact that the `id` already exists in the `es.json` and gonna be overridden with message from `fresh-es.json`.
+2. to update all messages despite of the fact that their `ids` already exist in the `es.json` and gonna be overridden with messages from the `fresh-es.json`.

-So `es.json`:
+So currently `es.json` is:

 ```
 {